KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 ### Vishnu's Avataras — L₅ Theonic-Engagement at Historical-Cyclical Thresholds

 The Avatara doctrine articulates L₅ Theonic engagement with the embodied stratum at specific historical-cyclical thresholds.
-Per Volume 1's existing Theonic-cascade treatment, each avatara articulates a specific Theonic-function operating at the threshold-condition where structural-correction is required.
+Per Volume 1's existing treatment of L₅ Theonic engagement at historical-cyclical thresholds, each avatara articulates a specific Theonic-function operating at the threshold-condition where structural-correction is required.

 | Figure | Stratum | Function |
 |:---|:---|:---|